Religion in Nigeria: Islam

 Nigeria has one of the largest Muslim populations in Africa.
-In Nigeria, about 52 percent of the population is Muslim, The Muslim population in Nigeria continues to grow.
+In Nigeria, about 52 percent of the population is Muslim.
+The Muslim population in Nigeria continues to grow.
 Estimates suggest 80-85 million Nigerians identify as Muslim (roughly 50% of the total population), of which the majority are probably Sunni (60 million), though this is not a unified identity and includes a wide variety of different viewpoints.
 For example, members of Sufi orders, members of the Jama‘atul Izalatul Bid’ah Wa’ikhamatul Sunnah (or Izala) movement, and members of Boko Haram might all identify as Sunni, but the Izala and Boko Haram movements have had strong anti-Sufi components.

-Estimates also propose that about 4-10 million Nigerians are Shi’a, mostly based in Sokoto, and there is also a significant Lebanese Shi’a diaspora.
-In Nigeria, the most prominent exsting Sufi orders are the Tijaniyya and Qadiriyya, and a 2012 Pew Research Center survey showed 37% of Nigerians identify with Sufi orders (19% identified specifically as Tijaniyya and 9% as Qadiriyya).
-Majority of the Muslim population in Nigeria live in the Northern, South western and Central states.
+In Nigeria, the most prominent existing Sufi orders are the Tijaniyya and Qadiriyya, and a 2012 Pew Research Center survey showed 37% of Nigerians identify with Sufi orders (19% identified specifically as Tijaniyya and 9% as Qadiriyya).
+The majority of the Muslim population in Nigeria live in the Northern, South western and Central states.
 Islam was introduced to northern and central Nigeria in the Middle Ages as early as the 11th century and was well established in the major capitals of the region by the 16th century, spreading into the countryside and toward the Middle Belt uplands.
 Shehu Usman dan Fodio established a government in Northern Nigeria based on Islam before the advent of European colonialism.
 The British colonial government therefore established indirect rule in Northern Nigeria based on the structure of this government.
 Islam also came to South Western Yoruba-speaking areas during the time of Mansa Musa's Mali Empire.

-The vast majority of Muslims in Nigeria are Sunni belonging to Maliki school of jurisprudence; however, a sizeable minority also belongs to Shafi madhhab.
+The vast majority of Muslims in Nigeria are Sunni belonging to the Maliki school of jurisprudence; however, a sizeable minority also belong to the Shafi’i madhhab.
 Many Sunni Muslims are members of Sufi brotherhoods.
 Most Sufis follow the Kadiriyya, Tijaniyya or Mouride movements.
 Nigerian Islam has become heterogenous with the springing up of many Islamic sects.
 Notable examples are the Izala movement, the Shia movement, and many local Islamic sects that have limited expansion.

 Shia

+Estimates also propose that about 4-10 million Nigerians are Shia, mostly based in Sokoto, and there is also a significant Lebanese Shi’a diaspora.
 The Shia Muslims of Nigeria are primarily located in Sokoto State.
 Shia Muslims make up between two and four million of Nigeria's population.
 Ibrahim Zakzaky introduced many Nigerians to Shia Islam.
 The headquarter of Shia is Zaria where the leader lives with his family.
+The Shia Islamic Movement of Nigeria (IMN) was banned in Nigeria in 2019.